calinanca99/calinanca99/README.md

 Hi, I'm Calin!

-I'm interested in (financial) derivatives and (responsible and sensitive) applications of probability theory and mathematics in the real life.
+I'm interested in financial derivatives and responsible and sensible applications of mathematics in the real life.

 Currently stuyding and working in Amsterdam.